ZeyadAwdallah/AFC-Richmond-Landing-Page/README.md

 # Odin-Landing-Page

 ### Introduction
-This is my Seconed project at The Odin Project it is small recipes web using HTML CSS (Responsive) [click here](https://afc-richmond.netlify.app/#) to see it
+This is my Seconed project at The Odin Project it is landing page using HTML CSS (Responsive) [click here](https://afc-richmond.netlify.app/#) to see it

 For this project you'll be creating an entire web page from a design we'll provide for you.
 If you've been following along you should have the skills you need to accomplish this, but it may not be easy!